beslintony/Real-Time-Gesture-Recognition-using-ROS2/README.md

 You could map the value to your own ```Redist``` folder of the OpenNI driver.

 ##
-In the ```pfh_subscriber``` package, lstm models are moved to the `lib/python3.8/site-packages`
+In the ```pfh_subscriber``` package, lstm models are moved to the `lib/python3.8/site-packages` at the compile time.
+In the file```pfh_subscriber/setup.py``` you will the following snippet:

 ```(python)
 (os.path.join('lib/python3.8/site-packages', package_name, "savedModel"), glob('savedModel/new/*.h5')),
 ````

-You should consider to change the path, if the python version you are using is different.
+You should consider changing the path, if the python version you are using is different.